elf4j/elf4j-provider/README.md

   ### Any level is optional, default to TRACE if omitted
   ### This override the default global level
   level=info
-  ### Global console output stream type, default to stdout; cannot differ per individual writers
+  ### Global output stream type, default to stdout; cannot differ per individual writers
-  #console.out.stream=stderr
+  #stream.type=stderr
   ### These override level of all caller classes included the specified package
   #level@elf4j.impl=error
   #level@org.springframework=warn
-  ### Any writer is optional, default to a single console writer if no writer configured
+  ### Any writer is optional, default to a single stream writer if no writer configured
-  writer1=console
+  writer1=stream
   ### This is the default output pattern, can be omitted
   writer1.pattern={timestamp} {level} [{thread}] {class} - {message}
   ### This would customize the format patterns of the specified writer
   #writer1.pattern={timestamp:yyyy-MM-dd'T'HH:mm:ss.SSSZZZZZ} {level:5} [{thread:name|id}] {class:simple|full|compressed}: {message}
   ### Multiple writers are supported, each with its own configurations
-  writer2=console
+  writer2=stream
   writer2.level=trace
   ### Default json pattern does not include thread and caller details, and uses one-line minified JSON string
   #writer2.pattern={json}